Mark Urvanov: Professional boxing career

 Urvanov made his professional debut against Mikhail Alexeev on 24 April 2015.
 He lost the fight by unanimous decision.
 Urvanov amassed a 5–1 during the rest of the year, with three of those victories coming by way of stoppage.
 Urvanov won his first professional title, the Russian featherweight belt, with a ten-round unanimous decision of Alexey Shorokhov.

 Urvanov won his next six fights, before being booked to face Muhammadkhuja Yaqubov for the vacant WBA Continental and IBF Baltic super featherweight titles on 10 February 2018.
 Yaqubov won the fight by unanimous decision.
 The judges scored the fight 117–110 for him, while the third judge scored it 116–111 in his favor.

-Following the second loss of his professional career, Urvanov faced the jorneyman Feruz Yuldoshev on 4 May 2018.
+Following the second loss of his professional career, Urvanov faced the journeyman Feruz Yuldoshev on 4 May 2018.
 He won the fight by unanimous decision, with scores of 77–75, 78–74 and 78–74.
 Urvanov was then booked to face Nikita Kuznetsov for the vacant WBC CISBB, IBF Youth and EBP super featherweight titles.
 The fight ended in a split draw.

 Urvanov faced Jovylito Aligarbes on 10 November 2018.
 He won the fight by a third-round knockout.
 After a quick second-round technical knockout of the over-matched Pfariso Neluvhulani on 23 March 2019, Urvanov was booked to face Marco Demecillo on 13 July 2019.
 He won the fight by unanimous decision, with scores of 78–73, 78–73 and 77–74.